jonaswong300/Intrusion-Detection-System-Simulation/readMe.txt

 Please ensure all the .txt files are in the same folder as the .java files.

 Command to compile program:
-javac Events.java Stats.java IDS.java Main.java
+javac Event.java Stats.java IDS.java Main.java

 Command to run program: